Resources & Projects

-The Center for Teaching and Learning (CTL) offers a variety of resources for IUPUC students, faculty, staff, and area elementary school educators.
+The Center for Teaching and Learning (CTL) at IUPUC offers a variety of resources for students, faculty, staff, and area elementary school educators.

 K-2 teachers from the Bartholomew Consolidated School Corporation may borrow book boxes containing materials to enhance and supplement classroom book collections.

 For more than 10 years a community partnership, focused on promoting and strengthening literacy, provides Bartholomew County schoolchildren—and adults who are learning English—with dictionaries for use at school and at home.

 This project provides dictionaries to third-grade students at public and private K-12 schools in Bartholomew County as well as home-schooled third grade students.
 Educators describe third grade as the time when a student transitions from learning to read to reading to learn, thus making the distribution timing critical for young learners.